 Our bachelor programme in Occupational Therapy fulfils the required national and international standards as well as the educational requirements.
 The study programme is divided into 40 percent of classroom teaching and 60 percent of self-directed study.
 The teaching consists of a combination of presentation-based teaching and independent and action-oriented learning (exercises, case studies, project work, workshop instruction and role playing).

-- Physical activity and age: development from infancy to old age, meaning of life transitions such as puberty or retirement, typical activities in different stages of life, concepts of occupational therapy and action as well as fundamentals in medicine, psychology and education.
+- Occupation and age: development from infancy to old age, meaning of life transitions such as puberty or retirement, typical occupations in different stages of life, concepts of occupational therapy and action as well as fundamentals in medicine, psychology and education.